ahungry/typescript-react-comparison/README.md

 a faster build/bundle step, if there is a different tsc type checking step that occurs (likely as tests run or prior to them running).

-crat and craco-swc seem to suffer from using babel or webpack or w/e they still use under the hood, while fuse-box avoids this.
+crat and craco-swc seem to suffer from using babel and webpack under the hood, while fuse-box avoids this.

 swc is supposed to be much faster than typescript (because it's written in Rust?) - but I think it's most likely because they don't